openhab/openhab-docs/configuration/rules-ng.md

 This example demonstrates a new module type *ItemStateChangeTrigger* which wraps the system module type *GenericEventTrigger*.
 It defines the new configuration property `itemName` which is used as the `eventSource` property of the *GenericEventTrigger*.
-The other config paramters `eventTopic` and `eventTypes` are staticly defined.
+The other config parameters `eventTopic` and `eventTypes` are staticly defined.
 The composite module type can also have inputs and outputs and can use a reference to map them to inputs and outputs of the nested system module type(s).